johnston9/shot-caller-production/TESTING.md

 ### The Subscription Page

-- Use Case: View and purchase Platform Subscriptions. <br>
+- Use Case: View and Purchase Platform Subscriptions. <br>

   1. Click on the Subscription Plans link and the Subscriptions page opens displaying all the plans.<br>
   2. Click on a Platform Plan and the Stripe page opens.<br>